Malamute Rottweiler Mix: Meet the MalaRott Hybrid Dog

 Rottweiler coat care, shedding, and grooming

-Rottweilers also have a thick, double layer working K-9 coat that offers protection from weather, wet, pests, abrasion, and injury.
+Rottweilers also have a thick, double-layer working K-9 coat that offers protection from the weather, wet, pests, abrasion, and injury.

 But the Rottweiler coat is short and flat, which makes it much easier to care for.
 You don’t have to worry about tangles and mats and a good weekly brushing will usually be sufficient along with occasional baths.